ropensci/concstats/README.md

 insight of a given market structure in a particular market.
 They are important to determine public policies and strategic corporate decisions.
-However, in research and in practice the most commonly used measure is the Herfindahl Hirschmann Index.
+However, in research and in practice the most commonly used measure is the Herfindahl Hirschman Index.
 The goal of the `concstats` package is to offer a set of alternative and/or additional measures to better determine a given market structure and therefore reduce uncertainty with respect to a given market situation.
 Various functions